-16. Now under the Settings, click on “Backend Pools” then click on “Add” to add the availability set that we created earlier.
+16. Now under the Settings, click on “Backend Pools” then click on “Add” to add the Availability Set that we created earlier.

 17. Select the Availability set association choose the relevant availability set that you created.
-Then add the VMs under the availability set to the “Target Virtual Machine” and select the preferred IP under the Network IP Configuration.
+Then add the VMs under the availability set to the “Target Virtual Machine” then select the preferred IP under the Network IP Configuration.

-18. Next you need to create a “Health Probe” for the load balancer so that it can act up on certain VM health condition.
+18. Next, you need to create a “Health Probe” for the load balancer so that it can act up on certain VM health condition.
 Create a probe as below by accepting the default values.

 19. Now click on the “Load balancing rules” under the Settings and click Add to create a new rule.

 20. Give a name to Load balancer rule and set the relevant ports for backend pool servers, Select the backend pool set, then select the relevant health probe that you want to tag with this rule.
 Finally, click OK to create the load balancing rule.

 That’s all for the load balancer configuration.
 The verify the configuration you can type in the Public IP Address of the load balancer on the browser and it will will display the web page that you created.
 If you open the same IP from a different computer it will display the page from the second App server.

 If you want an RDP access to a specific VM to any of the backend pool server then you need to create a NAT rule on the Load Balancer to allow this traffic.

 We will see how it can be configured.
 We will create a NAT rule to RDP the App01 VM.